asicdv/real_time_embedded_systems_cmpe663/Project4/README.md

 - The next break for a teller occurs from 30 to 60 minutes from when they started their previous break.
 - A break can only occur after the completion of the current customer transaction.
 - The break timing and duration is based on a random uniform distribution.

-This is a offline tool, your data stays locally and is not send to any server!
-Feedback & Bug Reports